Skip to main content

 • Each API request returns api-credits-used and api-credits-left in response headers.
 There are also other ways to control your API usage; check them in this article.

-• Store data for less frequently updated endpoints, such as /stocks on the client-side.
+• Store data for less frequently updated endpoints, such as /stocks on the client side.

 Check out documentation before getting started to see the weights of each endpoint.
 If you need more credits or access to premium endpoints, you may upgrade your plan here.